Investing for Good - Why is it So Hard?

-Many large organizations, especially in the non-profit world, have Chief Investment Officers (often shorted to “CIOs”) who oversee their investments.
-A well-known example is David Swensen, who has been Chief Investment Officer of Yale University’s $30B Endowment since 1985.
+Many large organizations, especially in the non-profit world, have Chief Investment Officers (often shorted to “CIOs”) who oversee their investment assets.
+A well-known example is David Swensen, the legendary Chief Investment Officer of Yale University’s $30B Endowment from 1985 to 2021.
 Organizations can also choose to outsource this job to an external firm, hence, an outsourced CIO or OCIO.

 To understand what an OCIO does, it helps to first understand two things:

-At Yale, CIO David Swensen’s ultimate job is to earn Yale strong returns on its investment portfolio.
-His and other CIO’s typical job responsibilities are a mix of portfolio management, people management, and investment operations.
-A university’s CIO might:
+A Chief Investment Officer is ultimately tasked with earning appropriate returns on an organization's investment portfolio.
+A CIO's typical job responsibilities are a mix of portfolio management, people management, and investment operations.

 But not every institution is as big as Yale and can dedicate a salaried position (let alone several) to investments.
 Many institutions (especially those with less than $500M in assets) do not have a dedicated Chief Investment Officer and find ways to split up these duties across other staff members (the Chief Financial Officer is a common choice) and volunteer Investment Committee or Board members.
-Often, the Investment Committee will hire one or more experts to assist them.
-Enter the Investment Consultant.
+Often, the Investment Committee hires one or more prudent experts to assist.
+That's where an investment consultant comes in.

 What does an Investment Consultant do?

-The most common arrangement in the industry, for a long time, looked like this:
+The most common governance structure for institutional investors, for a long time, looked like this:

 Under this arrangement, everything rests on the shoulders of the volunteer Investment Committee.
-As we learned earlier, most Investment Committees are not comprised entirely of investment experts, nor do they have the time and resources to perform the heavy lifting on investment due diligence.
-These Committees need advice and analytical firepower to help them make the big decisions they are tasked with – namely, how to prudently invest the assets under their care so that those assets can meet the organization’s needs, and hopefully also grow over time.
-This is the role that the Investment Consultant plays – an outside firm hired by the Investment Committee to provide advice, do the heavy lifting on asset allocation studies and investment manager due diligence, and to help the Committee discharge its fiduciary duty.
+As we learned earlier, most Investment Committees are not comprised entirely of investment experts, nor do they have the time and resources to perform investment due diligence.
+Committees need expert advice and analytical firepower to help them make the big decisions they are tasked with – namely, how to prudently invest the assets under their care so that those assets can meet the organization’s needs, and hopefully also grow over time.
+The role that the Investment Consultant plays as a prudent expert hired by the Investment Committee is to provide advice, do the heavy lifting on asset allocation studies and investment manager due diligence, and to help the Committee properly discharge its fiduciary duty.

-Under this model, the Investment Committee makes portfolio decisions based on the advice of the Investment Consultant, and the Chief Financial Officer or other staff implemented those decisions by performing tasks such as signing documents and moving assets.
+Under this governance model, the Investment Committee makes portfolio decisions based on the advice of the Investment Consultant, and the Chief Financial Officer or other staff implement those decisions by performing tasks such as signing documents and moving assets.
 We simplify the governance structure here by not showing the Board of Directors.
 Some Boards choose to delegate investment responsibilities to the Investment Committee, while others may choose to retain investment decision-making authority at the Board level while utilizing the Committee as a recommending body.
 In either case, the governance structure above still applies.

-The traditional arrangement we described above still exists, but it can be a heavy burden for an Investment Committee, and it is becoming more so over time.
-As investment consulting firm Callan wrote in their 2019 paper, "Risky Business Update: Challenges Remain for Today's Investors," an institution could expect to earn an annualized 7.5% return in 1989 just by investing in bonds and cash, according to a 2019 white paper by Callan Associates.
-By 2019, to earn the same expected return requires a diversified portfolio with stocks, real estate, and even private equity.
-It has become harder for Investment Committees to oversee these portfolios as they grow in complexity.
+The traditional investment consulting governance structure we described above still exists, but this structure can place a heavy burden on an Investment Committee.
+An institution could expect to earn an annualized 7.5% return in 1989 just by investing in bonds and cash, according to a 2019 white paper by Callan Associates.
+By 2019, to earn the same expected return required a diversified portfolio with stocks, real estate, and even private equity.
+It becomes harder and harder for Investment Committees to properly oversee portfolios as those portfolios grow in complexity.

-It is no surprise, therefore, that OCIO (outsourced Chief Investment Officer) has taken off like a rocket in the past ten (really the past five) years.
-It shifts some of the Investment Committee responsibilities and some of the Chief Financial Officer responsibilities onto a new player, the OCIO, who expands upon the original role of the Investment Consultant.
+It is no surprise, therefore, that the OCIO model has taken off like a rocket in the past ten (really the past five) years.
+This model shifts some of the Investment Committee responsibilities and some of the Chief Financial Officer responsibilities onto a new player, the OCIO, who expands upon the original role of the Investment Consultant.
 Like this:

 Based on what you've learned so far in this course, you may have already guessed that two of most popular types of OCIOs are: